openvswitch/ovs/Documentation/faq/contributing.rst

     the file for details.
 If you need to add an OpenFlow vendor extension error for a vendor that doesn't yet have any, first add the vendor ID to the ``<name>_VENDOR_ID`` list in ``include/openflow/openflow-common.h``.

+Q: What's a Signed-off-by and how do I provide one?

+    A: Free and open source software projects usually require a contributor to provide some assurance that they're entitled to contribute the code that they provide.
+Some projects, for example, do this with a Contributor License Agreement (CLA) or a copyright assignment that is signed on paper or electronically.

+    For this purpose, Open vSwitch has adopted something called the Developer's Certificate of Origin (DCO), which is also used by the Linux kernel and originated there.
+Informally stated, agreeing to the DCO is the developer's way of attesting that a particular commit that they are contributing is one that they are allowed to contribute.
+You should visit https://developercertificate.org/ to read the full statement of the DCO, which is less than 200 words long.

+    To certify compliance with the Developer's Certificate of Origin for a particular commit, just add the following line to the end of your commit message, properly substituting your name and email address:

+        Signed-off-by: Firstname Lastname <email@example.org>

+    Git has special support for adding a Signed-off-by line to a commit
+    message: when you run "git commit", just add the -s option, as in "git commit -s".
+If you use the "git citool" GUI for commits, you can add a Signed-off-by line to the commit message by pressing Control+S.  Other Git user interfaces may provide similar support.